-Plan your route to the shoot, check the traffic, parking, etc. You don't want to be late.
+Plan your route to the shoot, check the traffic, parking, etc. You don't want to be late or too early.
 Often, photographers have another shoot scheduled before or after you.
 If you're late, you don't want to be rushed and lose those precious minutes.
 Time is money, so be considerate.

 Try on your outfits at home and make sure they are not wrinkled.
 Take various options to the shoot.
-Choose colors that complement you and garments that flatter you.
+Choose colors that compliment your skin tone and garments that flatter you.
 Solid colors are preferred.
 Avoid: white tops (OK with a jacket on top), logos, busy patterns or too many accessories.
 Your eyes and face should be the stars, not the outfit.
-If what you're selling is your outrageous personal fashion style, then maybe you would be an exception.
+If what you're selling is your outrageous personal fashion style, then you would be an exception.

 KNOW YOUR BEST LOOKS

 Some people know their angles and the expressions that look good or bad in pictures.
 If you don't, take a good look in the mirror and figure it out.
 Also, look at pictures of yourself and see which ones you like and why.

 Speaking of face, ladies, try starting out with a natural make-up look and then you can build up from there.
 Practice this transformation at home so you can change your look quickly.
 Remember that heavy eye makeup ages you and sometimes, less is more, particularly lower lid liner, which also closes your eyes (making them smaller).
-If you need help with make-up, let your photographer know ahead of time as someone will have to be hired for you.
+If you need help with make-up, let your photographer know ahead of time as a makeup artist will have to be hired for you.
 The cost of getting your makeup done ranges from $50-$200.
 HeadshotLA.com can contact someone to do your makeup for about $50.

 Men, you usually look better without makeup, unless you're a rock star and eye liner is part of your "look".
 Perhaps you'd like some photos with facial hair/stubble and then shave (if you can do it quickly).
 Bring what you need for your transformations.